CTSRD-CHERI/cheri-exercises/src/exercises/cheri-tags/README.md

 2. Run both programs and observe the output.

-3. Examine the disassembly of the construction of `q`,
+3. Examine the disassembly, using any of [the techniques given earlier](../../introduction/inspect-disassemble.md) of the construction of `q`,
    ```
    uint8_t *q = (uint8_t*)(((uintptr_t)p.ptr) & ~0xFF) + 5;
    ```